Implan-Group/api/impact/workflows/CreateProject.md

 # Impact API - Create Project Workflow
 - This document is a supplement to the [Impact ReadMe](https://github.com/Implan-Group/api/blob/main/impact/readme.md)
 - Further detail on additional workflow topics can be found on [support.implan.com](https://support.implan.com/hc/en-us)
-- Projects are the top level of organization for an analysis and contain the specifics of the Aggregation Scheme, Household Set, MRIO status, and folder placement.
-- This document describes the basic IMPLAN ImpactAPI workflow to create a Project, add Events, and link Events and Regions in Groups

 ### Notes:
 - All API Endpoints require a valid JWT Bearer Token ([JWT.IO](https://jwt.io/))